 - You can add a teaspoon of instant espresso powder to enhance the chocolate flavor even more.

-- If you're gluten-free, you can use either gluten-free flour or oat flour at 1:1 ratio.
+- Make these double chocolate chip muffins gluten free by using either gluten-free flour or oat flour at 1:1 ratio.
 The muffins will likely not be as cakey/fluffy, but still yummy!

 - If you don't like to bake with flax eggs, you can use egg replacement powder or applesauce.
 For applesauce, I would recommend ¼ cup.
 If the batter is too dry, add more applesauce 1 tablespoon at a time.
 I do find that flax eggs or egg replacement powders give the best texture!

-- If for some reason you want to use baking soda, reduce the baking powder to 2 ½ teaspoons and use ½ teaspoon of baking soda.
+- To use baking soda instead of baking powder, reduce the baking powder to 2 ½ teaspoons and use ½ teaspoon of baking soda.

 A few things to keep in mind to make sure this recipe comes out perfectly!